What Is Teenage Angst & When To Be Concerned From A Psychologist Who Knows

 - Signs of teen depression or feelings of worthlessness

-The pandemic seen a rise in all forms of anxiety, according to the CDC, and teens have in many ways felt the brunt with an increase in screen use and social isolation.
-It can be tough to know what’s normal during typical times, but facing the fears and isolation of a pandemic has exacerbated anxiety for everyone.
+Recent years have seen a rise in all forms of anxiety, according to the CDC, and teens have in many ways felt the brunt with an increase in screen use and social isolation.
+It can be tough to know what’s normal during typical times, but facing the fears and isolation of the last few years has exacerbated anxiety for everyone.
 None of us have been immune.

 Still teen angst is a normal and varied experience for every teen, and parents need not feel confused about what is teenage angst.
 Despite how confusing, frustrating or anxiety provoking your teen’s behavior might seem, remember some degree of discomfort is necessary for your teen to endure this intense time of growth.